 - Biking or walking to work if possible (also will save you money!)

-– Stretching (Yes this counts!
-Do it before/after sitting still for long periods of time)
+- Stretching (Yes this counts!
+Do it before/after sitting still for long periods)

 - Yoga (okay this one probably isn’t that sneaky but it is convenient and doesn’t require any cost as long as you have something soft to sit/lay on if doing floor movements)